County of Santa Barbara

 FIRE DEPARTMENT

-Consider recommendations regarding a donation of Surplus County Vehicle No. 4932 to the Allan
+Consider recommendations regarding a donation of Surplus County Vehicle No. 4932 to the

-Hancock Joint Community College District, as follows: (4/5 Vote Required)
+Allan Hancock Joint Community College District, as follows: (4/5 Vote Required)

-a) Approve the donation of surplus County vehicle No. 4932 to Allan Hancock Joint Community
+a) Approve the donation of surplus County vehicle No. 4932 to Allan Hancock Joint

-College District (District); and
+Community College District (District); and

 b) Determine that the above-recommended action does not constitute a project subject to

-environmental review under the California Environmental Quality Act (CEQA) pursuant to CEQA
+environmental review under the California Environmental Quality Act (CEQA) pursuant to

-Guidelines Section 15378(b)(5) because it is an organizational or administrative activity that will not
+CEQA Guidelines Section 15378(b)(5) because it is an organizational or administrative

 A-22)